CIS-566-Fall-2023/hw02-jellyfish/README.md

 __Important note: I will be updating this README.md with more in depth analysis upon the morrow.__

 ## Project Overview
 This jellyfish project was created for my Procedural Graphics Course.
-As I still plan to update this README.md and to a further extent my project, I will simply leave the README.md currently with a video of my current jellyfish.
+As I still plan to update this README.md and to a further extent my project, I will simply leave the README.md with the screenshots and descriptions, and have the video be up for views in the project folder itself.

-## Video of procedural jellyfish

 Just in case the video does not show up, I have a series of screenshots that I took for some in progress shots of my work.